national-data-platform/ndp-documentation/docs/start/signin.md

 6. After a successful sign in, you will have access to NDP's resources.

 !!! info "NDP is currently restricted to users with institutional credentials"
-    ⚠️ **Important:** Current version of NDP allows registration and sign in exclusively through the use of institutional credentials via CILogon or ORCID.
+    Current version of NDP allows registration and sign in exclusively through the use of institutional credentials via CILogon or ORCID.